Alcohol and Other Drugs (AOD)

 You'll also find resources for help with alcohol-related issues in and around the SDSU community.

-SDSU's online Marijuana e-CHECKUP TO GO is an interactive tool that will give you personalized feedback about:
+SDSU's online Cannabis e-CHECKUP TO GO is an interactive tool that will give you personalized feedback about:

 - Your aspirations and goals

-You'll also find resources for help with marijuana-related issues in and around the SDSU community.
+You'll also find resources for help with cannabis-related issues in and around the SDSU community.

 DFSCA Statement in SDSU General Catalog